Skip to content

 No. GCF is not recognised by North American operators.
 Distinct PTCRB certification is required, plus FCC certification.
 Many 3GPP tests are shared but North American-specific tests (OTA in US CTIA chamber, etc.) must be redone.

-Open Product Certification: Verizon-specific program complementary to PTCRB.
-Covers aspects specific to Verizon networks (CDMA legacy, certain LTE/5G bands).
-To target Verizon: PTCRB + OPC required.
+Open Development: the Verizon device certification program complementary to PTCRB.
+Covers aspects specific to Verizon networks (eUICC validation, certain LTE/5G bands).
+To target Verizon: PTCRB or GCF plus Open Development certification.

 Partially.
 PTCRB does not explicitly certify cybersecurity like European RED 3.3.
 But 3GPP requirements integrate network security aspects (authentication, integrity).
 Operators may impose additional proprietary requirements.